canonical/juju-dashboard/HACKING.md

 yarn start
 ```

-You should now be able to view the dashboard at the address that is displayed.

-Next you can move on to configuring the dashboard to use a different controller.
+Next you can move on to configuring a Juju controller to use with the dashboard.

 ### Controller configuration

-By default the dashboard is configured to run with [JAAS](https://jaas.ai).

-To use a different controller create a local config file:
+To configure the controller used by Juju Dashboard, create a local config file:

 ```
 cp public/config.js public/config.local.js